 Genesis 7:1-24 The Ark

 Genesis 7:1-3 – 100 years earlier God gave instructions concerning the building of the ark.
 As far as we know there was no other word from God until now.
 Yet Noah persisted in his faith, and his proclamation to his unbelieving neighbors concerning the impending judgment of God.
-Methusaleh was on his deathbed ready to go home, and that would be the harbinger of the coming flood.
+Methuselah was on his deathbed ready to enter the presence of God, and that would be the harbinger of the coming flood.

-Comforting because Noah knew that he was now to be vindicated and delivered from all the trials of this evil world and from the abuse of the ungodly; terrifying because he knew that the earth and every living thing upon it was now to be destroyed.
-The emotions and thoughts that Noah was experiencing must have been overwhelming but Noah had God and His comforting presence, and God knows how to comfort and carry His followers through frightening and terrifying experiences, even the experience of death itself.
+It was probably not easy to leave the world behind and enter the Ark but all who were called went in.
+They had been chosen in Genesis 6:18 but their predestination involved a choice that they freely made.
+This instruction to take seven pairs of clean animals was preparatory for sacrifice (Genesis 8:20) and for food (Genesis 9:3).
+God spoke to Noah and told him to “come—enter into the ark.”
+These words must have been both comforting and terrifying to Noah.
+Comforting because Noah knew that he was now to be vindicated and delivered from all the trials of this evil world and from the abuse of the ungodly; it likely was terrifying because he knew that the earth and every living thing upon it would be destroyed.
+The emotions and thoughts that Noah was experiencing must have been overwhelming, but Noah had God and His comforting presence, and God knows how to calm and carry His followers through frightening and terrifying experiences, even the experience of death itself.
 Note how God comforted and assured Noah.

+Genesis 7:10-12 – The waters now come the date is fixed by the exact age of Noah.
+The “fountains of the great deep” refers to “springs,” while “deep” is the same word as the vast and almost infinite “deep” at creation (Genesis 1:2).
 The word for “broken up” could also be translated “split,” “ripped open.”
-The sources for the floodwaters were apparently two: a great downpour from above, and subterranean waters from below (cf. Isaiah 24:18; Amos 7:4; Malachi 3:10).
+The sources for the floodwaters were apparently two: a great downpour from above, and subterranean waters from below (cf. Isaiah 24:18Amos 7:4Malachi 3:10).
 Some have interpreted the “windows of heaven” as a vapor canopy over the earth (Genesis 7:6) which collapsed, joined by earthquakes and volcanic eruptions, bringing about enormous topographical upheaval.

 These are the geological observations of something more terrifying, God’s judgment.
-Just as judgment came to the world of Noah it is as surely coming to our world.
+Just as judgment came to the world of Noah it will surely be coming to our world.
 The day for our judgment is already predetermined.
-No person knows when the day will be: one hundred years from now?
+No person knows when that day will be: one hundred years from now?
 Five years?
 One year?
 Tomorrow?
 Later today?
 Only God knows.
-Christ clearly said this (Matthew 24:42; 25:13; Mark 13:32-33).
+Jesus clearly said that the timing is in the hands of the Father (Matthew 24:4225:13Mark 13:32-33).

-Genesis 7:13-24 – Again there is a recapping of those who entered the ark but the most significant thing I believe, is that the Lord shut them in.
+Genesis 7:13-24 – Again here in this passage there is a recapping of those who entered the ark but the most significant thing I believe, is that the Lord shut them in.
 God is the one who closed the door of the ark and sealed them from the judgment of the waters of the flood.
 The author implies that the highest waters covered the Ararat mountain range, the height of which is approximately 16,000 ft.
 (Genesis 8:4).

 God Himself purposed and planned the ark, even to the most minute details (Genesis 6:14-16).
-God Himself purposed and planned the coming of Christ to save man, even before the foundation of the earth (Ephesians 1:3-4; 2 Timothy 1:9-10; Titus 1:2; 1 Peter 1:2).
+In much the same way God Himself purposed and planned the coming of Messiah to save man, even before the foundation of the earth (Ephesians 1:3-42 Timothy 1:9-10Titus 1:21 Peter 1:2).

 There was only one door to the ark (Genesis 6:16).
-Jesus Christ is the only door—the only way—to enter the presence of God (John 10:7, 9; 14:6; 1 Timothy 2:5-6; 1 John 2:1).
+Yeshua is the only door—the only way—to enter the presence of God (John 10:7, 9; 14:6; 1 Timothy 2:5-61 John 2:1).

 God gave the provision for light within the ark.
 One window—an opening, a skylight—ran all the way around the ark.
 It ran within eighteen inches of the top (Genesis 6:16).

-God has given the provision of light to the world: Jesus Christ is the light of the world (Isaiah 9:2; John 1:4; John 8:12; John 12:35; Ephesians 5:14; Revelation 21:23).
+God has given the provision of light to the world: Jesus Christ is the light of the world (Isaiah 9:2John 1:4John 8:12John 12:35Ephesians 5:14Revelation 21:23).

-The blood of Jesus Christ covers the sins of the believer, cleanses and seals the believer before God (Romans 5:9, 11; Ephesians 1:7; Hebrews 9:14; 1 Peter 1:18-19; 1 John 1:7b; Revelation 1:5b).
+The blood of Yeshua covers the sins of the believer, and cleanses and seals the believer before God (Romans 5:9, 11; Ephesians 1:7Hebrews 9:141 Peter 1:18-191 John 1:7bRevelation 1:5b).
 God Himself gave the great invitation to come and enter the ark (Genesis 7:1).
-God Himself invites man to come and enter the ark—the safety and security—of His Son, the Lord Jesus Christ (Isaiah 1:18; John 3:16-17; Matthew 11:28; 22:2-4; Revelation 22:17).
+God Himself invites man to come and enter the ark—the safety and security—of His Son, the Lord Yeshua the Messiah (Isaiah 1:18John 3:16-17Matthew 11:2822:2-4Revelation 22:17).

-The ark was a vessel of refuge, the place of safety and security from the torrential judgment about to fall upon the earth (Genesis 6:17-18; 7:10-24).
+The ark was a vessel of refuge, the place of safety and security from the torrential judgment about to fall upon the earth (Genesis 6:17-187:10-24).

-Jesus Christ is the believer’s refuge, the believer’s safety and security from the coming judgment of hell and eternal separation from God (John 3:16; John 5:24; Romans 5:9-10; Romans 6:23; Hebrews 7:25; 2 Peter 2:9).
+Yeshua is the believer’s refuge, safety and security from the coming judgment of hell and eternal separation from God (John 3:16John 5:24Romans 5:9-10Romans 6:23Hebrews 7:252 Peter 2:9).

 The ark saved Noah and his family through the waters of judgment (Genesis 7:10-24).

 God called Noah to separate from the world—from its wickedness, evil and doom—by entering the ark (Genesis 7:1).
-God now calls people to live a life of separation from evil through Christ (John 15:19; 2 Corinthians 5:17; 2 Corinthians 6:14-15, 2 Corinthians 17-18; 2 Thessalonians 3:6).
+God now calls people to live a life of separation from evil through abiding, obeying and walking with Yeshua (John 15:192 Corinthians 5:172 Corinthians 6:14-152 Corinthians 17-182 Thessalonians 3:6).

 The ark was the salvation of both Noah and his family (Genesis 6:18;7:1,7,13,23).

-God Himself secures the believer through His Son, the Lord Jesus Christ.
-The believer has perfect security—God sees to it—through His Son the Lord Jesus Christ (John 10:28-29; Philippians 1:6; 2 Timothy 1:12b; 1 Peter 1:3-5; Jude 24-25).
+Yeshua is the hope of salvation for all families (Acts 16:1530-31).
+The ark was secured—the door was closed—by God Himself (Genesis 7:16b).
+God Himself secures the believer through His Son, Yeshua the Messiah.
+The believer has perfect security—God sees to it—through His Son Yeshua (John 10:28-29Philippians 1:62 Timothy 1:12b1 Peter 1:3-5Jude 24-25).

 God kept the door of mercy—the door of the ark—opened right up until the end.
 But when it was time for judgment the door was shut.
-There had been a time for grace, but there was also a time for judgment (Genesis 7:16b, 2 Peter 2:5).
+There had been a time for grace, but there was also a time for judgment (Genesis 7:16b2 Peter 2:5).

-God has his ministers and followers all over the world preaching the gospel of salvation.
-God has the door of mercy opened today, but the end is soon coming when the door will be shut and judgment will fall (Luke 13:24-27; Matthew 25:1-13).
+God has his ministers and followers all over the world proclaiming the way of deliverance and salvation.
+God has the door of mercy opened today, but the end is soon coming when the door will be shut and judgment will fall on the world (Luke 13:24-27Matthew 25:1-13).

 RoySchwarcz_FindingShalom_BookImg